DrewLedge/3d-vulkan/README.md

 ## Install Vulkan SDK

+After downloading the Vulkan SDK installer, you need to install it on your system:

-1. Once the Vulkan SDK installer is downloaded, run it to start the installation process.
+1. Run the Vulkan SDK installer that you've just downloaded.
-2. Follow the on-screen instructions and select the desired installation options.
+2. Follow the on-screen instructions during the setup process.
 3. Complete the installation process.

+## Required Libraries

+There are several required libraries that are not header-only.
+They need to be linked manually:

+1. GLFW: This library is already included in the project files.
+2. ImGui: This library is also included in the project files.

+## Linking Libraries and Setting up the Environment

+1. Link all necessary files and add Vulkan to your system's PATH.
+This is necessary for the system and the development tools to recognize Vulkan's binaries and libraries.
-## Link GLFW and GLM to the project
+2. Link GLFW and ImGui

-1. Download GLFW library:
-   - Visit the GLFW official website: [GLFW](https://www.glfw.org/download.html).
-   - Choose the version right for your operating system and download it.

-2. Download GLM library:
-   - Visit the GLM GitHub repository: [GLM](https://github.com/g-truc/glm/releases).
-   - Look for the latest release and download the source code package.
-   - GLM is header only so its much easier to install
+3. Link GLM (Not in use right now)

+## Build the Project

+After everything is set up, you can build the project.
+Make sure to select the right build options according to your needs.
+If you encounter any issues during this process, double-check the previous steps to ensure that everything is correctly set up.